GSOgen/R_horrobilis_GBS_adaptation/Files_VCF/Readme.txt

 The Files_CSV folder includes the .VCF files for two separate disturbed landscapes.
-Each one counts a different number of individuals and a different number of populations of the species R_horribillis.
+Each one counts a different number of individuals and a different number of populations of the species *R. horribillis*.

 Added two named .vcf files: